Ration Balancers & Fortified Mixes for Horses in the UK 2026: Complete Expert Guide to the Top 7 Products

 Frequently Asked Questions

-Which balancer should I pick for weight-gain needs?
+Which ration balancer should I choose for weight gain?

-Baileys No.19 Lo-Cal is specifically a low-calorie balancer for weight management and laminitis-prone horses, with concentrated vitamins and minerals and added amino acids, designed to avoid adding excess starch or sugar.
+Baileys No.19 Lo-Cal is specifically formulated as a low-calorie balancer to support weight management and laminitis-prone horses, with concentrated vitamins and minerals to top up forage without excess starch or sugar, rated 4.4.

-Is TopSpec suitable for horses needing low sugar and starch?
+Is TopSpec Comprehensive suitable for horses on restricted rations?

 Conclusion